Intensive field visits expose GBA members to the best practices of global leaders in the Women’s Market.

 GBA Study Tours offer new members with early-stage Women’s Market programs, as well as members looking to take their programs to the next level, the opportunity to learn from the best in the business.
 A Study Tour usually includes visits to headquarters, branches and other points of service, and sometimes client interactions, so that operations and market context can be fully understood.
 Participants also meet the different teams responsible for the bank’s value proposition to women, including Strategy, Marketing, Distribution, Public Relations, Human Resources and Diversity, where they discuss best practices, obstacles encountered and lessons learned.

 Alliance members host multiple Study Tours each year.
-The latest event took place in Istanbul, Turkey, in April 2016 at the headquarters of TEB Bank.
-The next Study Tour will be held in Q1 2017.
+The next Study Tour will be held April 30-May 1, 2018, at GBA founding member Westpac’s headquarters in Australia.

 “You learn firsthand how other banks have been able to make it, and